Rock Garden, Calhoun: Background

 The Rock Garden grew out of a "Town Game" Dewitt Boyd played with his eight children, in which he would create a village of tiny houses and tiny alter-ego porcelain figures for each child to play with.
 Boyd chose Genghis Khan as his alternative persona.
 Each time the family moved, Boyd recreated the village.

 In 2007, Boyd started building the Rock Garden as the latest iteration of the Town Game.
 The Rock Garden is located beside a stream behind the Calhoun Seventh-Day Adventist church, where Boyd is a member.
 Boyd prefers to be called "Old Dog."
 He says he is "kind of a scoundrel" and working in the garden helps keep him out of trouble.
 Boyd's children and grandchildren, as well as many other volunteers, have helped construct the miniature buildings.

 Construction

 Through trial and error, Boyd developed his current method of using cement reinforced with wire to build structures out of pebbles, shells, tiles, and broken glass and china.
 Previously, when Boyd and his family lived in the midwest, they built their miniature town out of clay but discovered that the structures broke into shards when they froze in the winter cold.
 The work is slow and labor-intensive.
 For example, the Notre Dame Cathedral took 27 months to build.

 Features

-The Rock Garden contains miniature versions of several famous structures, including the following:
+The Rock Garden contains miniature versions of several famous structures, including: